 When dealing with drought conditions or mandatory water restrictions, don't feel that reducing water use means you need to let your beautiful landscape plants die.
 We have 10 short-term and 8 long-term tips to help you use water more efficiently in your yard or commercial landscape.
 We'll teach your how to protect your plants while reducing water use.

-Short Term Dos and Don'ts That will Reduce Water Use and Save Your Plants
+10 Tips To Reduce Water Use and Save Your Plants For The Short Term

 - Water less.
 It's a fact that we over-water our landscapes.
 Water weekly, not daily.
 Over a growing season, you can train your yard to be less thirsty by watering less frequently but more deeply, to encourage deeper root penetration into the soil.
 Shallow roots need much more frequent irrigation.
 Yes, plants will wilt, leaves will drop, but the plants will survive.

 - Don't rip out your lawn and replace it with gravel.
-This knee-jerk reaction amplifies the "urban heat island" effect that increases the day and night temperatures in our urban and suburban areas.
+This knee-jerk reaction amplifies the urban heat island effect that increases the temperatures in our urban and suburban areas.
 And this increased heat actually decreases rain/snowfall and increases drought intensity.
-On a more personal level, big patches of gravel makes your house too hot and increases your need for air conditioning.
-This simply moves the water use from your home to the electrical generating stations where huge amounts of water are used for cooling the generating equipment.
+On a more personal level, big patches of gravel makes your house too hot and increase your need for air conditioning.
+This simply moves the water use from your home to the electrical generating stations, where huge amounts of water are used for cooling the generating equipment.

 - Use wetting agents to improve the soil's ability to absorb water.
 These surfactants are sprayed over the ground every couple of months to makes water "wetter" and help the water to penetrate dry soils more evenly and deeply.

-- Don't use any chemical fertilizers, only organic and natural formulations.
-Use of chemical fertilizers only increases plant growth and makes the plants thirstier as they have more leaves and stems.
-Instead, feed the soil with organic fertilizers to improve the soil's ability to absorb and store water.
+- Don't use any chemical fertilizers, only use organic and natural formulations.
+Use of chemical fertilizers increases plant growth and makes the plants thirstier as they have more leaves and stems.
+Instead, feed the soil with organic fertilizers and compost to improve the soil's ability to absorb and store water.

 - Inoculate the soil.
 Inoculate the soil with beneficial mycorrhizal root inoculants to increase plant's ability to absorb water from the soil.
 Many plants depend on the symbiotic (mutually beneficial) relationship between plant roots and root fungus to greatly improve the extraction of water and nutrients from the soil.
 These inoculants are inexpensive and will make a huge difference in plant health and resilience during drought.